BERTsBagels/IMCS3020U_Project_EmotionClassification_Interpretability/README.md

 - **Pandas**: A fast, powerful, and flexible Python dependency that used for primarily for data analysis and manipulation purposes.

+- **Matplotlib**: A powerful Python dependency that used to display graphical representations of pieces of critical data.
+    - **matplotlib.pyplot**: A state-based interface to matplotlib.
+It provides an implicit, MATLAB-like, way of plotting graphical representations. pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation.

 ## **Project Testing Results**